Saturday, 25 June 2011

 Ascent 772 m, descent 998 m

-We rose with our usual promptness at 6:15 and exchanged a few gruff words with the working man, our fellow inhabitant, who evidently treated the gîte as his private domain normally, although he was gracious enough.
+We rose with our usual promptness at 6:15 and exchanged a few words with the working man, our fellow inhabitant, who evidently treated the gîte as his private domain normally, although he was polite enough.

 He hurried off and we ate our muesli in the comfort of the kitchen, looking out the window at a limitless scene of fields and forests dropping away from the town.